Quicklinks

 • When we are in conflict with a sponsee, we can talk with our sponsors or more experienced FA members.
 In such situations, we are not breaking anonymity if we are keeping the vision on ourselves and looking for ways to be more helpful.

 Our sponsees can't effectively use us as sponsors unless they trust us.
-We try to encourage their trust.
+We try to encourage and earn their trust.

 • We speak openly about anything that might help them - our sorrows, struggles, joys, failures, feelings of anger or shame.
 This helps them see that they are not alone or different and makes it easier for them to talk about whatever might be on their minds.